Gayan9910/Gayan9910.github.io/content/Blog/Swot_analysis/index.md

 ## Introduction

 Career development is not just about acquiring technical knowledge—it’s also about understanding yourself, identifying opportunities, and setting realistic goals.
-Two essential tools that support this process are **SWOT Analysis** and **SMART Goal Setting**.
+Two essential tools that support this process are **SWOT Analysis**.
 These tools help you reflect, plan, and act in a structured way that enhances your academic and professional journey.